 How We Respond to Eating Past Fullness Matters More Than How Much We Ate

 When you eat past fullness, it can feel all-consuming both during and after.
 We are centered on eating the food until the food is gone.
-Then, once it’s gone and we realize why it’s gone, we usually become centered on how awful we feel, both physically and mentally.
+Then, once it is and we realize why it's gone, we usually become centered on how awful we feel, both physically and mentally.

 This can lead to:

-- Beating ourselves up with negative self-talk and allowing ourselves to drown in guilt or shame;
+- Beating ourselves up with negative self-talk and drowning in guilt or shame;

 - Calculating out the calories or macros of what we ate in despair;

 - Restricting our food intake the day after to “balance out” what we ate; or